BioInfPrep/bioinfprep.github.io/_posts/0000-01-01-install-instructions.md

 - If you have macOS as an operating system (true, if you have some MacBook) you're prepared!

-- If you have Microsoft Windows as an operating system, you will need to set up a Linux environment, the so-called *Windows Subsystem for Linux* (WSL):
+- If you have Microsoft Windows as an operating system, you need to set up the so-called *Windows Subsystem for Linux* (WSL):

   - Windows 10 or 11:
     - [Instructions](https://www.windowscentral.com/how-install-wsl2-windows-10)